Salsomaggiore Terme with its parks and tree-lined avenues, its green hills and its flowerbeds set up in mosaiculture is like a flowered garden .

 Thanks to this itinerary we'll discover how this botanical richness which adorns the city centre, becomes an excellence in the Gavinell Botanic Garden, located only few km far from the city.

-Our botanic route starts and developes through the Mazzini urban Park, house of the Luigi Zoja Spa Building in the heart of the city.
+Our botanic route starts and develops through the Mazzini urban Park, home of the Luigi Zoja Spa Building in the heart of the city.

-There live 38 of the most prized tree species to be found in the historical urban garden and some century-old trees.
+Here live 38 of the most prized tree species found in the historical urban garden and some century-old trees.

-In the park find place also lime trees, plane trees, many varieties of fir trees, domestic pines, a large variety of ornamental species with plants often arranged in order to enhance their particular growth habit and aesthetic purpose
+In the park also lime trees, plane trees, many varieties of fir trees, and domestic pines all find their place, as well as a large variety of ornamental species with plants often arranged in order to enhance their particular growth habit and aesthetic purpose.

 All the trees included in the route are identified with explanatory plaques.